igmoweb/mac-setup/README.md

 - Atom
 - Chrome
 - Firefox
-- iTerm2
 - Docker
 - VLC Media Player
 - 1Password
 - Alfred: Manage workflows and automation
-- Anki: Learn by repetition
 - Insomnia: Play with REST APIs
 - Spotify
-- Google Backup and Sync: To sync files with Drive
+- Google Drive: To sync files with Drive
 - Feedly: Read feeds
-- Filezilla: Sometimes I need FTP
 - Oversight: Warns you when something is about to use the microphone or camera.
+- Cyberduck: Sometimes I need FTP
 - Kap: Record your screen and export to GIFs
-- Local by Flywheel: An extra dev environment
+- LocalWP: An extra dev environment
 - MAMP: An extra dev environment
 - OmniDiskSweeper: Free your HD space
 - Pocket: Save stuff to read later but actually never read it